Scilab-RL/Scilab-RL/docs/wiki/Logger.md

 &nbsp;

-* `logger.dump`: when ever it is called, the data is automatically transfered to WandB for visualization.
+* `logger.dump`: This command is used to output or save the recorded metrics.
+When called it automatically writes the logged data to a file, console, or external monitoring tools such as WandB and MLFlow for visualization.

 * Capturing Data: During model training, logger.record is used to capture various metrics and statistics.
 These are temporarily stored in the logger's internal state.